GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/access-control/en.md

 - Grant access only if the user is logged-in or out
 - Grant access only if the user has some role
 - Grant access only if the user has some capability
+- Grant access only if the visitor comes from an allowed IP address

 ## Using an Access Control List (ACL)